Employer of Record in India

 Types of severance pay

-• Proportionality (Proporcionalidad): Paid when an employee is dismissed with cause listed in the Federal Labor Law or a collective bargaining agreement.
+- Proportionality (Proporcionalidad): This is paid when an employee is dismissed for a cause listed in the Federal Labor Law or a collective bargaining agreement.
 The amount is calculated based on the portion of the unused vacation period and seniority premium earned.

-• Seniority premium (Prima de Antigüedad): Paid upon voluntary resignation or retirement.
-Equal to 12 days’ salary for each year of service, capped at twice the minimum wage in the region.
+- Seniority premium (Prima de Antigüedad): Paid upon voluntary resignation or retirement, it is equal to 12 days’ salary for each year of service and capped at twice the minimum wage in the region.

 The risk of employee misclassification in India